purva-code24/walmart-sales/README.md

    - **Create New Columns**: Calculate the `Total Amount` for each transaction by multiplying `unit_price` by `quantity` and adding this as a new column.
    - **Enhance Dataset**: Adding this calculated field will streamline further SQL analysis and aggregation tasks.

-### 8. Load Data into MySQL and PostgreSQL
+### 8. Load Data into MySQL
-   - **Set Up Connections**: Connect to MySQL and PostgreSQL using `sqlalchemy` and load the cleaned data into each database.
+   - **Set Up Connections**: Connect to MySQL  using `sqlalchemy` and load the cleaned data into each database.
-   - **Table Creation**: Set up tables in both MySQL and PostgreSQL using Python SQLAlchemy to automate table creation and data insertion.
+   - **Table Creation**: Set up tables in both MySQL  using Python SQLAlchemy to automate table creation and data insertion.
    - **Verification**: Run initial SQL queries to confirm that the data has been loaded accurately.

 ### 9. SQL Analysis: Complex Queries and Business Problem Solving
    - **Business Problem-Solving**: Write and execute complex SQL queries to answer critical business questions, such as:
      - Revenue trends across branches and categories.
-     - Identifying best-selling product categories.
+     - Identifying best-selling and lowtest-selling product categories.
-     - Sales performance by time, city, and payment method.
+     - Sales performance by time, city and payment method.
-     - Analyzing peak sales periods and customer buying patterns.
      - Profit margin analysis by branch and category.
    - **Documentation**: Keep clear notes of each query's objective, approach, and results.